Copyright 1999 by Dan Brady

-A set of six tales that depict a character that realizes his fantasies of revenge upon those who, in his mind, deserve disrespect, embarrassment, impoverishment, pain and suffering, assault and battery.
+This character realizes his fantasies of revenge upon those who, in his mind, deserve disrespect, embarrassment, impoverishment, pain and suffering, not to mention assault and battery.

 Ya know I was just walking to work on a hell of a Monday morning through the tenderloin.
 When this burly jerk comes up from behind me and not only brushes me as he passes by but juts out his elbow out, clearly on purpose.
 He got a good deep dig just below my ribs.
 I blinked back tears as I took a shuddering breath to recover, but I saw him push his way through the crowd, and oblivious to the wake he was creating.
 I mean, where the hell is the fire buddy, or do you have the runs have to get to the john?